IBricchi/GamblingFPGAs/hardware/readme.md

     - enter wsl terminal
     - ``` sudo apt-get install wsl ```
     - nios2 uses this package
+6. The final step is to edit your path:
+    - Type in 'Edit environment variables' in the start menu, and open the control panel program
+    - In the list select 'Path' and click the edit button
+    - On the new window click new, and add the following line:
+        ``` C:\intelFPGA_lite\20.1\quartus\bin64 ```

 Everythign should now be set up and working.